 Ph.D., economics, University of California, Berkeley; M.A., economics, University of California, Los Angeles; B.A., economics, University of Louvain

-Dr. Van Audenrode is an expert in labor economics, antitrust, econometrics, and public economics.
-He has consulted to clients in Canada including law firms and government agencies.
-He has a broad range of experience in earnings and compensation, employment practices, public policy, and data analysis.
-His recent work in public economics includes evaluating the economic rent from hydro-electricity to the Canadian economy; measuring the effect on drug prices of restrictions to competition in the health sector; and the impact on wages and employment of rules restricting the right to sub-contract for unionized firms in Quebec.
-In the antitrust field, he has helped develop a methodology to evaluate the price of desktop software.
-His labor economics work includes an expert report assessing fair compensation for Quebec provincial judges.
-Dr. Van Audenrode’s scientific research has been published in numerous peer-reviewed academic journals.
-He is a coauthor of the book, The Mutual Fund Industry: Competition and Investor Welfare, has also written articles for trade journals, and is a frequent presenter at industry and academic conferences.
+Dr. Van Audenrode is an expert in antitrust, statistics, and issues involving policy and strategy.
+He has consulted to clients in Canada, including law firms and government agencies.
+He has a broad range of experience in matters involving earnings and compensation, public policy, damages, and data analysis.
+His recent work in public economics includes evaluating the economic rent from hydro-electricity to the Canadian economy; measuring the effect on drug prices of restrictions to competition in the health sector; and the impact on wages and employment of rules restricting the right to subcontract for unionized firms in Quebec.
+In the antitrust field, he has helped develop a methodology to evaluate the price of desktop software and has developed ways to evaluate competition in the market for wireless pole attachments.
+He has estimated damages in the context of antitrust, product defect, and mismanagement claims.
+Dr. Van Audenrode's scientific research has been published in numerous peer-reviewed academic journals.
+He is a coauthor of the book The Mutual Fund Industry: Competition and Investor Welfare, has written articles for trade journals, and is a frequent presenter at industry and academic conferences.